Oakland Car Accident Lawyers

 Types of Car Accident Cases We Handle

-At Pacific Workers’ Compensation Law Center, we have extensive experience in all types of complex car accident claims and have taken on some of the nation’s largest insurance providers.
+At Pacific Workers', The Lawyers for Injured Workers we have extensive experience in all types of complex car accident claims and have taken on some of the nation’s largest insurance providers.
 We are known for being incredibly tenacious when it comes to representing our clients; we won’t stop until we have exhausted every possible avenue of compensation.
 With over 130 years of combined experience and a 98% success rate in the cases we’ve handled, we are ready to fight for you and your recovery.

 Get in touch with our team today at (888) 740-6434 to schedule your no-cost, no-obligation consultation.